 2. Submitting a complaint or appeal

-A complaint or appeal must be submitted using the Admissions Complaints & Appeals form to the Director of Programmes’ Office within 28 days of receiving the formal written admission decision.
+A complaint or appeal must be submitted using the Admissions Complaints & Appeals form to the Vice-Dean for Programmes’ Office within 28 days of receiving the formal written admission decision.

 Forms can be submitted in one of three ways: